 I see this question posted in site owner forums and groups a LOT.

-All of the links on the site must be converted to HTTPS too.
+All of the links on the site must also be converted to HTTPS too, meaning that they must connect through the secure HTTPS port at the host, not the unsecured HTTP port.

 If you use CloudFlare, or another CDN, your site data has two legs in the journey.